alloy-ch/ops-ci-aws/roles/build_lambda_function_py/README.md

 botocore = "1.29.90"
 ```

-In case `lambda_layers_to_pin` is not empty this role will check if the `pyproject.toml` file is up to date, by
+In case `lambda_layers_to_pin` is not empty this role will check if the `pyproject.toml` file is up-to-date, by
 trying to install the dependencies from the layers into the group `from_lambda_layers` and comparing the resulted
 `poetry.lock` file with the git tracked one.

-In order to keep the dependencies installed in the lambda function minimal the following groups will be always ignored:
+In order to keep the dependencies installed in the lambda function minimal the following groups will always be ignored:
 - `[tool.poetry.group.runtime.dependencies]`
 - `[tool.poetry.group.from_lambda_layers.dependencies]`
 - `[tool.poetry.group.dev.dependencies]`